Wilhelm Furtwängler: World War II

-In April 1942, Furtwängler conducted a performance of Beethoven's ninth symphony with the Berlin Philharmonic for Hitler's birthday.
-At least the final minutes of the performance were filmed and can be seen on YouTube.
-At the end, Goebbels came to the front of the stage to shake Furtwängler's hand.
-This concert led to heavy criticism of Furtwängler after the war.
-In fact, Furtwängler had planned several concerts in Vienna during this period to avoid this celebration.
-But after the defeat of the German army during the Battle of Moscow, Goebbels had decided to make a long speech on the eve of Hitler's birthday to galvanize the German nation.
-The speech would be followed by Beethoven's ninth symphony.
-Goebbels wanted Furtwängler to conduct the symphony by whatever means to give a transcendent dimension to the event.
-He called Furtwängler shortly before to ask him to agree to conduct the symphony but the latter refused arguing that he had no time to rehearse and that he had to perform several concerts in Vienna.
-But Goebbels forced the organizers in Vienna (by threatening them: some were physically assaulted by the Nazis) to cancel the concerts and ordered Furtwängler to return to Berlin In 1943 and 1944, Furtwängler provided false medical certificates in advance to be sure that such a situation would not happen again.
+In April 1942, Furtwängler conducted Beethoven's Ninth Symphony with the Berlin Philharmonic as part of Hitler's birthday celebrations.
+At least the final minutes of the performance were filmed and can still be viewed on YouTube.
+At the conclusion of the concert, Joseph Goebbels approached the stage to shake Furtwängler's hand.
+This event led to significant criticism of Furtwängler after the war.

+In fact, Furtwängler had planned to conduct several concerts in Vienna during this period to avoid participating in Hitler's birthday festivities.
+However, following the German army's defeat during the Battle of Moscow, Goebbels decided to deliver a lengthy speech on the eve of Hitler's birthday to rally the German nation.
+The speech was to be followed by a performance of Beethoven's Ninth Symphony, which Goebbels wanted Furtwängler to conduct to lend a transcendent dimension to the event.
+Shortly before the performance, Goebbels called Furtwängler and urged him to agree to conduct, but Furtwängler refused, citing a lack of time to rehearse and his prior commitments to perform in Vienna.

+Enraged, Goebbels used threats and intimidation to force the organizers in Vienna to cancel the concerts, with some even being physically assaulted by the Nazis.
+Furtwängler was then ordered to return to Berlin to conduct the symphony.
+Determined to prevent such situations in the future, Furtwängler began providing false medical certificates in advance during 1943 and 1944 to ensure he would not be compelled to participate in similar events.

 It is now known that Furtwängler continued to use his influence to help Jewish musicians and non-musicians escape Nazi Germany.
 He managed to have Max Zweig, a nephew of conductor Fritz Zweig, released from Dachau concentration camp.
 Others, from an extensive list of Jews he helped, included Carl Flesch, Josef Krips and the composer Arnold Schoenberg.

 Furtwängler refused to participate in the propaganda film Philharmoniker.
 Goebbels wanted Furtwängler to feature in it, but Furtwängler declined to take part.
-The film was finished in December 1943 showing many conductors connected with the Berlin Philharmonic Orchestra, including Eugen Jochum, Karl Böhm, Hans Knappertsbusch, and Richard Strauss, but not Furtwängler.
+The film was finished in December 1943 showing many conductors connected with the Berlin Philharmonic, including Eugen Jochum, Karl Böhm, Hans Knappertsbusch, and Richard Strauss, but not Furtwängler.
 Goebbels also asked Furtwängler to direct the music in a film about Beethoven, again for propaganda purposes.
 They quarrelled violently about this project.
 Furtwängler told him "You are wrong, Herr Minister, if you think you can exploit Beethoven in a film."
 Goebbels gave up his plans for the film.